Skip to content

 What does that mean in practice?

-Once you integrate your environment into Azure, all supported connections will send all their communications through the designated subnets.
+Once you integrate your environment into Azure, all supported connections will send all communications targeting Azure resources through the designated subnets.
 Note that this is only supported connections: other Power Platform resources will behave normally.
 As of writing this, Microsoft supports the following connectors, most of which are specific to Azure:

 Source: Virtual Network support overview – Power Platform | Microsoft Learn

-Once your connectors begin communicating from a service point in an Azure subnet, they will be subject to the full range of network security regulations at work in that subnet/vNet.
-For example, if your Azure environment has a network security group restricting outbound internet traffic, those restrictions will apply to the supported Power Platform connections.
+Once your connectors begin communicating from within an Azure subnet, they will be subject to the full range of network security regulations applicable to that subnet/vNet.
+For example, if your Azure environment has a network security group that restricts outbound traffic, those restrictions will also apply to the supported Power Platform connections.

 Prerequisites: